Nrigo/bart_zadanie/readme.md

 ## Running

-* For running code start localhost webserver
+* To run the code start localhost webserver